Judith Thompson: Career as a playwright

 Thompson's second play, White Biting Dog (1984), was an expressionistic and poetic black comedy about an eccentric and wildly self-destructive family.
-I Am Yours (1987), while containing similarly expressionistic elements, attaches these to the fears and fantasies of the central characters, to create an even more powerfully compelling theatrical experience.
+Her third play was I Am Yours (1987).

 Lion in the Streets (1990) uses a structure similar to Arthur Schnitzler's La Ronde to follow violent and cruel impulses from one character to another, a route which the ghost of a young murdered girl, Isobel, uses to track down her killer.
 A penultimate scene which Thompson cut after the first workshop production of the play, was restored for the 1999 Theatre Kingston production, and Thompson has since then included the scene in all published editions.
 Productions of the play have been held in a wide variety of North American locations, including Toronto, Chicago, New York, Los Angeles, Portland and Vancouver, but also Łódź, Poland.

 In 1991, Thompson adapted and directed Henrik Ibsen's Hedda Gabler for the Shaw Festival.
 A remount of Thompson's adaptation appeared at Buddies in Bad Times Theatre in 2005.
 Her adaptation was also performed at the Mainline Theatre in Montreal in February 2008.
 Her translation of Serge Boucher's Motel Hélène appeared at the Tarragon Theatre in 2001.
 In 1995 Youtheatre (Montreal) premiered Thompson's first play for young audiences, the multi-lingual Leaves Of Forever, including a national tour.
 It was directed by Michel Lefebvre with music by Canadian composer Derek Aasland.